SanjeevKGupta/example/network/register/05-service-network-host/README.md

 ```
 docker exec -it 9699d42b84b2 /bin/sh
 ```

+Run following commnands..
+Services are accessible using localhost network not by `service name` alias
 #### Access its own service by localhost (works)
 ```
 / # curl http://localhost:8881